Division of a Polynomial by a Monomial

 and the monomial:

-Dividing by we get:
+Dividing P by m we get:

 Degree of the Quotient Polynomial